MetOffice/data_science_cop/env/README.md

 ```bash
 conda create --name myenv --file requirements.lock
 ```
+Generation of the lock files was performed in the Met Office VDI, and will fail to install on systems that are significantly different<br>
 environment name suggestions can be found at the top of all .yml files

 ## Use on Met Office systems